 This past solar maximum has been one of the more active of the space age.
-Figure 10 illustrates that the 28 October 2003 event was among the 3 or 4 largest for both ~1 MeV and ~50 MeV protons, and for 3 to 15 MeV electrons, comparable in intensity to the well-known 14 July 2000 (Bastille Day) event.
-Note that in the 40 to 80 MeV interval there are only seven events of this solar cycle with a proton intensity within a factor of 10 of the Bastille Day event, while at ~1 MeV there are many large events, including 15-20 with intensities within a factor of ten of the Bastille Day event.
-There is clearly a different distribution of event fluences at 1 MeV/nucleon than at ~50 MeV/nucleon.
-This is further illustrated by the integral intensities shown in Figure 11.
-At ~1 MeV the proton intensity builds up rather slowly over the solar cycle in a series of many small steps (see also Mewaldt et al. 2001).
-The Bastille Day event accounts for ~10% of the solar cycle fluence at 1 MeV, while the series of October-November events accounts for

-~15%.
-In the 40 to 80 MeV interval there is a series of larger steps, including three (the Bastille Day event, the 8 November 2001 event, and the 28 October 2003 period) that each account for ~20% of the solar-cycle fluence.
+Figures 13, 14, and 15 illustrate that the 28 October 2003 event was among the 3 or 4 largest for both \sim 1 MeV and \sim 50 MeV protons, and for 3 to 15 MeV electrons, comparable in intensity to the well-known 14 July 2000 (Bastille Day) event.
+Note that in the 40 to 80 MeV interval there are only seven events of this solar cycle with an intensity within a factor of 10 of the Bastille Day event, while at \sim 1 MeV there are many large events, including 15-20 with intensities within a factor of ten of the Bastille Day event.
+There are simply many more big events at low energy than at high energy.
+This is further illustrated by the integral intensities shown in Figure 16.
+At \sim 1 MeV the intensity builds up rather slowly over the solar cycle in a series of many small steps (see also Mewaldt et al. 2001).
+The Bastille Day event accounts for \sim 10% of the solar cycle fluence at 1 MeV, while the series of October-November events accounts for ~15%.
+In the 40 to 80 MeV interval there is a series of larger steps, including three (the Bastille day event, the November 2001 event, and the 28 October 2003 event) that each account for ~20% of the solar-cycle fluence.

-The 28 October 2003 event is one of the largest SEP events of the past 50 years (see, e.g., http://umbra.nascom.nasa.gov/SEP/seps.html).
-Figure 12 compares the spectra of the 28 October 2003 event with some of the largest of this solar cycle.
-The 28 October 2003 event is very similar in spectral shape and in intensity to the Bastille Day event that also originated near central meridian, where most of the largest SEP events in the past 30 years have originated.
-Indeed, four of the five events in Figure 12 have very similar spectral shapes, only the February 1956 event stands out because of its much harder spectrum (the spectrum for this event is based on balloon-borne and neutron monitor measurements).
+The 28 October 2003event is one of the largest SEP events of the past 50 years (see, e.g., http://umbra.nascom.nasa.gov/SEP/seps.html).
+Figure 17 compares the spectra of the 28 October 2003 events with some of the largest of this solar cycle.
+The 28 October 2003event is very similar in spectral shape and in intensity to the Bastille Day event that also originated near central meridian, where most of the largest SEP events in the past 30 years have originated.
+Indeed, four of the five events in Figure 16 have very similar spectral shapes, only the February 1956 event stands out because of its much harder spectrum (note that this event is based on balloon-borne and neutron monitor measurements).